I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 “Well, before you charge me for those, and then tell me to go somewhere else for Bisquick, can you find out if you carry it?
 Maybe you have some in the back?”

-He looked at me.
-Surveyed my face, tried to figure out just how much he cared.
-He stepped down from behind the counter, moved his hips around the stacks of gum and candy without knocking anything, and walked jauntily towards the dry foods aisle.
+He looked at me, trying to figure out just how much he cared.
+Which was not at all.
+He stepped down, moved his hips around the stacks of gum and candy without knocking anything, and walked jauntily towards the dry foods aisle.

 “No, I already looked,” I called at him.
 “I don’t need you to look . . .”
 This was so exhausting.
 And I had forgotten to call Steve.
 I fumbled with my gloves and removed my phone from the wet depths of my coat.